Paramstr/Sahha_x_RAG/README.md

 # Sahha x Rag

-This project utilises Sahha demo data to provide LLM inference on time series data health data.
+This project utilises Sahha demo data to provide LLM inference on time series health data.
 Currently supported for daily and week long inference.

 ### What we're building